-The distinction is crucial because in an atmosphere where the relative humidity (RH) is fixed, the response of surface temperature to radiative forcing (e.g., from changing CO_2), is roughly twice as large as would be the case should absolute humidity be fixed.
+The distinction is crucial because in an atmosphere where the relative humidity (RH) is fixed, the response of surface temperature to radiative forcing (e.g., from changing CO2), is roughly twice as large as would be the case should absolute humidity be fixed.
 In an influential review of these matters, Held and Soden (2000) presented theoretical arguments and evidence from modelling in support of a constant relative humidity.
 At the time of their review, observations were insufficient to test this hypothesis, but Held and Soden concluded that "10 years may be adequate, and 20 years will very likely be sufficient, [...] to convincingly confirm or refute the predictions".
-It is now twenty years later.
+It is now twenty years

 Taken at face value, two reanalyses of meteorological observations support this point of view, albeit less convincingly than we anticipated.
 This is shown in Fig. 1, where above 600 hPa RH is increasing with warming, at a rate of 1%/decade to 4%/decade.
 Rather than attempting to establish the reliability of the trends - a task for which we lack expertise - our aim is to estimate their implication for how Earth's equilibrium climate sensitivity may be changing.
 How does a moister upper, or drier lower, troposphere make Earth more or less sensitive to forcing?
-Posing this question raises even more basic quesclimate sensitivity, even if it remains constant with warming?
+Posing this question raises even more basic questions.
+For instance, to what extent does the given profile of RH matter for the clear-sky climate sensitivity, even if it remains constant with warming?